Address60th St, 25/26 MandalaySee nearby area

 Lonely Planet review

 One of Myanmar’s great homestay-style inns; the Peacock’s main 1960s house is set in a tree-shaded yard complete with fairy lights, parasol seating and an old horsecart.
-Dated if fair-sized standard rooms overlook a lotus-filled canal but far better are the contrastingly boutiquey new 'deluxe' rooms: choose the prized upper ones with balcony.
+Dated if fair-sized standard rooms overlook a lotus-filled canal but far better are the boutique-style 'deluxe' rooms: choose the prized upper ones with balconies.

 Our independent authors have visited Peacock Lodge and selected this as one of our recommended guesthouses in Mandalay.